 Sorceress' "Polymorph" and Shadow Hunter's "Hex" spells can turn opponents into critters for a short while.
 Quite a few mobs and bosses have access to these spells as well.

 In WC2, the wizard's polymorph is a permanent instakill move, which simply turns any hostile unit into the tileset-appropriate critter.
-There's a reason it's one the most expensive ability to both research and cast.
+There's a reason it's one of the most expensive abilities to both research and cast.

 Archmage: You'd better watch your tone with me, or I'll turn you into a mindless sheep.